VIDEO

 “I never embarked in any one thing to which I have so entirely devoted myself, and to which I have devoted so much time, thought, and labour, and on the success of which I have staked so much reputation, and to which I have so largely committed myself and those who were disposed to place faith in me. ” — Isambard Kingdom Brunel

-The Lifeboat Station Project is Jack Lowe’s epic odyssey to photograph all 238 RNLI lifeboat stations on glass, relying on the support of his online community to keep it on the road.
+The Lifeboat Station Project was Jack Lowe’s epic mission to photograph the RNLI lifeboat community on glass, relying on the support of his online community to keep it on the road.

 Although it was certainly a huge relief to resume his coastal journey, these remain very challenging times and Jack decided to stop making new work on the project in September 2024, which you can read about here .